home-assistant-libs/pytradfri/README.md

 [![PyPI version](https://badge.fury.io/py/pytradfri.svg)](https://badge.fury.io/py/pytradfri)

-Python package to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee gateway compatible with ZigBee light link products.
+Python package to communicate with IKEA's Trådfri (Tradfri) ZigBee gateway.
 By using this library you can communicate with the gateway and control IKEA's lights, wall plugs and other peripherals.

+In July 2024, IKEA announced they will no longer provide updates to the gateway in favor of their Dirigera hub, which this library does not support.
+We will continue to update this library with security patches and bug fixes.

 This library is [strictly typed](https://docs.python.org/3/library/typing.html).